superguine/superguine/README.md

 - 👋 Hi, I’m @superguine
-- 👀 I’m interested in electronics , and a little bit ic coding
+- 👀 I’m interested in electronics , and a little bit in coding

 <!---
 superguine/superguine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.